Choosing a Pop Top Roof for your Campervan Conversion

-We recommend only choosing a pop top roof which has some sort of safety testing.
+We recommend only choosing a pop top roof which has some safety testing.
 We would only fit a roof from a TUV tested manufacturer.
 TUV testing is completed in Cologne and ensures that the roof or the roof fitting process does not alter the vehicle in a way that would make it unsafe.
-This is the only test available that stress tests the structural integrity of the van and is an absolute must.
+This is the only test that stress tests the structural integrity of the van and is an absolute must.

 Pop top Roof Profile

 Most people are concerned about the profile of the outside of the vehicle when choosing a roof.
 Some cheaper roof options can sit very high and alter the van's look.